|Home | Training | Services | Testimonials | Contact | About Us|

 The other side of the equation is that it is important not to build seasonality into the forecast if it does not really exist, because that would adversely affect forecast accuracy.
 So in data where the existence of seasonality is ambiguous it is important to make the best possible decision as to whether or not to employ seasonality in the forecasting process.
 Various statistical tests can help in this.

 It is important to understand the way that seasonality is dealt with in any proprietary forecasting software that is used.
-For small scale problems it may be worthwhile to consider the flexibility that forecasting in Excel can offer.
+For small scale problems it may be worthwhile to consider the flexibility that Excel forecasting can offer.

 Calculation Methods for Seasonality